strata-mvc/strata/docs/utilities_emailloader.md

 permalink: /docs/utilities/emailloader/
 ---

-__This class has not been made singular and may be so in the near future__.
-It is possible code will break because of this change.
+<p class="warning">This class has not been made singular and may be so in the near future.
+It is possible code will break because of this change.</p>

 `EmailLoader` allows you to build dynamic templates for sending emails with Wordpress.
 It loads template files located in `[current_theme]/templates/emails/` under your theme's directory.